youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/performance_tuning.md

 **Tags:** *framerate, startup, browse-to-watch, input latency,*

-### Implement hardware image decoding

-The Starboard header file [`starboard/image.h`](../../starboard/image.h) defines functions that allow platforms to implement hardware-accelerated image decoding, if available.
-In particular, if `SbImageIsDecodeSupported()` returns true for the specified mime type and output format, then instead of using the software-based libpng or libjpeg libraries, Cobalt will instead call `SbImageDecode()`.  `SbImageDecode()` is expected to return a decoded image as a `SbDecodeTarget` option, from which Cobalt will extract a GL texture or Blitter API surface object when rendering.
-If non-CPU hardware is used to decode images, it would alleviate the load on the CPU, and possibly also increase the speed at which images can be decoded.

-**Tags:** *startup, browse-to-watch, input latency.*

 ### Use Chromium's about:tracing tool to debug Cobalt performance

 Cobalt has support for generating profiling data that is viewable through